Test match (rugby league)

+Examples of differences in recognition

 A notable instance of a different in opinions of the status of past matches is a consequence of the Super League war.
 The Australian Rugby League does not recognise the games played in 1997 by the Australian Super League side against Great Britain and New Zealand.
 The three sides were representing members of the Super League International Board, the ARL's rival.
 The five matches, two against New Zealand (the inaugural Anzac Test and an end of season match) and a three test tour of England against Great Britain (Super League Test series) are recognised by the Rugby League International Federation, Rugby Football League and New Zealand Rugby League as tests.
 There have been calls for the Super League Tests to be included in the ARL's records but ARL Chief Executive Geoff Carr said in 2010, "All historians, and the NRL, agree this is the way it should be treated".
 ARL historian David Middleton has stated that those players who joined Super League did so in the knowledge that they were forfeiting their chance of representing the established national team.